-The difference between Servo motor and DC motor are explained here considering factors like number of wires used either two wire or three wire system.
+The difference between Servo motor and DC motor is explained here considering factors like the number of wires used either two-wire or three-wire system.
 The assembly system used, rotation of the motor whether it is continuous or not.
 The examples of both the motor.

 Difference Between Servo Motor and DC Motor in the tabulated form is given below.

 |Wire system||The Servo motor is three wire system known as power, ground and control.||DC motor is two wire system known as power and ground|

 |Assembly||It has an assembly of four things DC motor, gearing set, control circuit and a position sensor.||DC motor is an individual machine with no assembly.|